-"Designed by a product manager who understands systems, not just visuals."
+“I design like a product manager who understands systems, not just visuals.”

 From code